Approx. Time Difference

 At PUC-Rio, you can expect to receive a syllabus at the beginning of a course, which will include a bibliography.
 Ask the professor if you are expected to read everything on the bibliography or if there are particular items on which you should focus.
 Ask about your reading assignments early in the term.
 If you do not ask up front, you may find yourself catching up on a lot of reading later in the semester.
 You can meet with your professors before or after class or make an appointment to meet during office hours.
 It is important to seek assistance during the term; do not wait until it is too late.

-You will purchase course textbooks and class materials in the PUC campus bookstore.
+You can purchase course textbooks and class materials in the PUC campus bookstore.
 Check early for necessary materials as books can take weeks to order and are often expensive.
 The PUC-Rio library system offers good facilities, although they are smaller than the facilities typically found at UC.
-The PUC system is consists of a reserved section and a circulation system in which books may be located by a computer search.
+The PUC system consists of a reserved section and a circulation system in which books may be located by a computer search.
 PUC also has photocopy services on campus and students make regular use of this service for course materials that are difficult to obtain or are back-ordered.

 Intensive Language Program (ILP)